 The products and services in the table below have certain purchase restrictions or special conditions that apply if the purchase card will be used.
-Cardholders must
+Cardholders must ensure that all restrictions and conditions specified are followed and that any required clearances are obtained.

-2 Exceptions to the no controlled substances policy include: 1) The Clinical Center Pharmacy is the only organization authorized to use the purchase card for controlled substances and Drug Enforcement Agency (DEA) regulated chemicals for human use; 2) Only the Veterinary Resources Program Pharmacy is authorized to use the purchase card for controlled substances and DEA regulated chemicals for non-human use; and 3) Other off-site locations authorized to make such purchases in accordance with NIH Manual Issuance 1345 and granted a license by the DEA.
+&lt;sup>2 Exceptions to the no controlled substances policy include: 1) The Clinical Center Pharmacy is the only organization authorized to use the purchase card for controlled substances and Drug Enforcement Agency (DEA) regulated chemicals for human use; 2) Only the Veterinary Resources Program Pharmacy is authorized to use the purchase card for controlled substances and DEA regulated chemicals for non-human use; and 3) Other off-site locations authorized to make such purchases in accordance with NIH Manual Issuance 1345 and granted a license by the DEA.